So you have Rs 1 crore to deposit in bank fixed deposit in 2023?

 And in fact, till not very long, many Indians desired to put a crore in FD and live a peaceful life on the interest income.
 That was and is a dream for many still.
 I don’t want to get into the debate of whether that’s feasible or not.
 But no doubt, such scenarios of early retirement on FD interest income are good thoughts to motivate oneself to begin investing aggressively.

-So how much exactly will be the monthly interest for Rs 1 crore in bank FD?
+So how much exactly will be the monthly interest for Rs 1 crore in bank FD in 2023?

 The answer obviously would depend on the rate of interest on FD of Rs 1 crore in banks.
 And different banks offer different rates of interest on fixed deposits.
 More so on fixed deposit rates for more than Rs 1 crore.